loneyeti/snowscribe/memory-bank/techContext.md

 - Git
 - Docker (for local development and production builds - Planned)
 - Supabase CLI (for local development and migrations)
+  - Supabase migrations and seed scripts are used to define ENUMs (for scene primary category) and to seed global scene tags.

 ### Environment Variables (Example)